 Mac Moore/Lawrence Sports

-Hutchinson — A Cinderella run through the KSHSAA Class 4A boys basketball state tournament culminated Saturday with the Baldwin winning its first state title in program history.
+HUTCHINSON — A Cinderella run through the KSHSAA Class 4A boys basketball tournament culminated Saturday with Baldwin winning its first state title in program history.

 The sixth-seeded Bulldogs showed championship mettle, erasing a late nine-point deficit to stun top-seeded Rock Creek 66-60 in a seesaw thriller.